+2. Releasing new features right before a peak day is too dangerous

 Never ever release new features just before peak days.
 I learned this from experience.
 This happened on a project I was working on, and quite a lot of traffic was lost because of a bug in a release two days before a major campaign.
 As a result, we couldn’t release a fix in time, because releasing during the campaign wasn’t allowed, so the bug had to stay there for the duration.

 Lesson learned: releasing right before a peak day is too dangerous.
 If something breaks, the impact could be disastrous, especially on a site with a high number of users.
 Imagine if the release accidentally blocked the checkout feature – this is quite an issue for eCommerce!

 3. Readiness and risk preparation tips for a holiday deployment

-I was working as a subcontractor on the online store for a major software company around the time of the Black Friday sales in 2014.
-The previous year had seen some down time and a server crash during the sales.
-But in 2014, planning for the holiday period started months in advance, with the major focus being site availability and responsiveness.
+I was working as a subcontractor on the online store for a major software company around the time of the Black Friday sales.
+The previous year had seen some downtime and a server crash during the sales.
+But the year after, planning for the holiday period started months in advance, with the major focus being site availability and responsiveness.

 From this experience, I recommend you give priority to the following areas to be ready for holiday deployments: